fglock/Perlito/README-perlito5-Java.md

 ```

-Java extensions in eval-string (work in progress)
+Java extensions in runtime (work in progress)
 -------------------------------------------------

   - Syntax